A sleeping bag is an integral part of any camping trip.

 Down fill ratings have improved to reach 900, which helps to reduce the packing needs for an extended camping trip.

-A 600 down fill sleeping bag is still going to keep you warm, but the 900 fill has finer quality feathers with up to 50% less overall bulk.
+A 600 down fill sleeping bag is still going to keep you warm, but the 900 fill has more fine quality feathers with up to 50% less overall bulk.

 Top-quality sleeping bags will also be windproof except in extreme conditions, very breathable so that sweat doesn’t build up and affect the quality of the sleeping experience.
 Still, they resist water even in extremely wet conditions.

-The quality of these features will reflect its price, so it may be important to balance cost and the features needed to stay within a budget.
+The quality of these features will reflect its price, so it may be essential to balance cost and the elements needed to stay within a budget.

 What Are the Prices of Sleeping Bags?

-For a basic sleeping bag with no features, the value-priced items tend to be priced in the $20-$40 range.
+For an essential sleeping bag with no features, the value-priced items tend to be priced in the $20-$40 range.
 Down sleeping bags tend to be about 75% more in cost.

 If you’re looking for a top-quality sleeping bag that can put up some extreme conditions, some alpine bags are priced around the $600 mark.